NabilAidilreza/STARScraper/README.md

  Make sure all files are under the same directory.

  # NOTE #
- DO RENAME YOUR HTML FILE to "STARS_{placeholder}.html" so program can run.
+ DO RENAME YOUR HTML FILE to "STARS_{placeholder}.html" and change generate_ics_file var to correct file name so program can run.

  DO CHANGE Start Date (14/08/2023) such that it will follow the correct calendar sequence based on which sem you are in. (i.e Freshmen Sem 2 -> 15 Jan 2024 etc)